matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 **TODO:**

-Define what base events the clients supporting those event should be able to display.
+Define what base events the clients supporting those events should be able to display.

 like: